Contraction of Private Quantum Channels and Private Quantum Hypothesis Testing: Contraction under -QLDP channels

 \begin{remark}[Private Quantum Hypothesis Testing under $(\varepsilon,\delta)$-QLDP] In \cref{thm:bounds_sample_C_private}, we provide bounds on the sample complexity of private quantum hypothesis testing where privacy constraints consist of $\varepsilon$-QLDP with $\delta=0$.
 For the case where $\delta \geq 0$, the upper bound therein can be generalized as follows:

-This follows by the use of the mechanism introduced in the achievability part of the proof of~\cref{thm:contraction_T_eps_delta} together with the similar techniques used in the proof of the upper bound in~\cref{thm:bounds_sample_C_private}.
+This follows by the use of the mechanism introduced in the achievability part of the proof of~\cref{thm:contraction_T_eps_delta} together with similar techniques used in the proof of the upper bound in~\cref{thm:bounds_sample_C_private}. {For the setting of instance specific private channels in~\cref{Sec:instance_Specific_eps}, it is possible to extend \cref{thm:instance_sample_C_private} to the $\delta \neq 0$ setting with the use of the contraction of trace distance in~\cref{thm:contraction_T_eps_delta}.}

-We leave the characterization of sample complexity of hypothesis testing when privacy is imposed by $(\varepsilon,\delta)$-QLDP for future work.
-In~\cref{app:other_connections_eps_delta}, we provide some tools that may be of relevance to accomplish this goal.
+We leave the general characterization of sample complexity of hypothesis testing when privacy is imposed by $(\varepsilon,\delta)$-QLDP for future work. {The main technical tools needed to obtain the lower bounds as given in~\cref{thm:bounds_sample_C_private} are the characterization of the contraction of quantum relative entropy and Bures distance under the privacy constraints imposed by $(\varepsilon,\delta)$-QLDP.} In~\cref{app:other_connections_eps_delta}, we provide some tools that may be of relevance to accomplish this goal.
 In particular, we prove several connections between $\varepsilon$-QLDP and $(\varepsilon,\delta)$-QLDP mechanisms, which may potentially be used to infer about the impact of $(\varepsilon,\delta)$-QLDP constraints using the formal guarantees derived for $\varepsilon$-QLDP in~\cref{thm:bounds_sample_C_private}. \end{remark}